PhotoPay/photopay-android/README.md

  - _PhotoPayDemoCustomSegmentScan_ demonstrates advanced integration of SegmentScan feature within custom scan activity
  - _PhotoPayDirectAPIDemo_ demonstrates how to perform scanning of [Android Bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html)

+Source code of all demo apps is given to you to show you how to perform integration of _PhotoPay_ SDK into your app.
+You can use this source code and all resources as you wish.
+You can use demo apps as basis for creating your own app, or you can copy/paste code and/or resources from demo apps into your app and use them as you wish without even asking us for permission.

 _PhotoPay_ is supported on Android SDK version 10 (Android 2.3.3) or later.

 The library contains several activities that are responsible for camera control and recognition: